hoang-tran/hoang-tran.github.io/_drafts/unit-test-network-layer-in-ios.md

 layout: post
 title:  'How to unit test your Network Layer in iOS'
 categories: ios testing
+meta_description: Learn how to design, code and unit test your RESTful network layer in iOS using Mockingjay.
+description: Learn how to design, code and unit test your RESTful network layer in iOS using Mockingjay.
+summary: Learn how to design, code and unit test your RESTful network layer in iOS using Mockingjay.
 tags: ios network unittest rest api
+image: unit-test-network-layer-in-ios/mockingjay.jpg
 ---

 Network communication is a crucial part in every iOS apps.